Kazuki-Nakamae/public/KnockIn.js/README.md

 #KnockIn.js

-KnockIn.js implements an algorithm to design gRNAs targeting sequence and homology arms for KnockIn.
+KnockIn.js implements an algorithm to design target sequence of sgRNA and homology arms for KnockIn.
 It can be used in the browser.

 ##Download

-##Simple Exsample
+##Simple Example

 ###HTML5(demo.html)
 ```html